 Q: I've seen GES' position called "The Crossless Gospel", but they do preach the cross in their gospel presentations, so isn't this label misleading?

-Though GES advocates make much fuss about this label it is an accurate summary of precisely what is so wrong with their present soteriology.
+A: Though GES advocates make much fuss about this label it is an accurate summary of precisely what is so wrong with their present soteriology.
 The label calls attention to the well established fact that GES' soteriology (doctrine of salvation) is crossless in terms of what the lost need to believe.
 No GES advocate even remotely disputes the fact that their content of saving faith is in fact crossless.
 They in fact go to great length and have written many articles to affirm and defend precisely why they say belief in the atoning work of Christ is not necessary for everlasting life, going so far as to write articles and even tell child workers that they do not need to mention the atoning work of Christ.
 This very same article, which clearly leaves out any specific mention of the atoning work of Christ, says it's a perfectly legitimate way to share the gospel with adults as well.
 The GES Gospel is sadly and quite obviously "crossless" despite their loud protestation of the label.